ChawlaBhavuk/TransformerApp/README.md

 ● In the event either of the above face each other (or a duplicate of each other), the game immediately ends with all competitors destroyed

 ## Survivor
-This shows list of transformer who survived from battle.
+This shows a list of transformer who survived from battle.

 # Assumptions
 -   The app is designed for iPhones only.